Meteor-Community-Packages/meteor-autoform/README.md

 group, that is, everything related to a single field -- the label, the input, and the error message -- in one line.

-This component accepts the same attributes as `afFieldInput` and `afFieldLabel`.
+This component accepts the same attributes as `afFieldInput`.
-Attributes that are prefixed with `label-` are forwarded to `afFieldLabel` while any remaining attributes are forwarded to `afFieldInput`.
+Attributes that are prefixed with `label-` become attributes on the rendered `label` element while any remaining attributes are forwarded to the `afFieldInput` component.
+You can also set `label=false` to omit the `label` element.

 ### afQuickField